Bjwebb/IATI-Transparency_Indicator/README.md

 * `format_all_results_v2.php` - generates 2 csv files /csv/Signatories.csv and /csv/Other.csv
 * `transaprency_test_additional.sh` - generates the results for the 'top 4' tests that are a bit more complicated N.B.
 There is one more test required to run the full suite.
 This is a test on the file updates based on the CKAN registry records.
+Make sure you have create a `./history` directory
-Note to self.
-This is run from the `aidinfo-data/backend/run-daily/history*` scripts - not in this code base yet. history-maker.php grabs the data history-assessment.php makes the judgement on how often data is updated.
+* `history_maker.php` grabs the data - this can take quite a while as it needs to pull every file from the CKAN webservice. history-assessment.php makes the judgement on how often data is updated and saves it in a file called history.csv
+run:
+* `history_assesment.php > csv/Timeliness_Files_1.2.csv` - !NB the name of this output file is important!
+Finally run:
+* `Final_Results_Sheet.php` puts everything above into 2 csv files, one for Signatories, one for Others.

 /contrib
 --------